RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 ##Inheritance

-In javascript inheritance is implemented through a special property __proto__ (named [[Prototype]] in the specification.
-It is just approach there are many way to acheive reusablity this manner.
+In javascript inheritance is implemented through a special property \__proto__ (named [[Prototype]] in the specification.
+It is just one approach there are many way to acheive reusablity this manner.

 ```
 function Shape(){